hlockwood99/Yahtzee-Project/README.md

 	* chance class, which adds up the total of all 5 die.

 * __Runner Class__
 	* The runner class asks the user whether or not he or she would like to play Yahtzee.
-It will ask if the player would like to roll the die, and then he or she would be given a final score of the round.
+It will ask if the player would like to roll the die, and then he or she would be given a final score for the round.